asteroid3948/Asteroid-Npc-s/README.md

 *   **Custom Geometry & Animation**: Features flared arms humanoid geometry and idle animations.
 *   **§gNPC Creator**: Use this tool on any block to spawn a custom NPC.
 *   **§gNPC Editor**: Interact with any spawned NPC with this tool to customize it on the fly.
 *   **§gSet NPC Rotation**: Interact with an NPC with this tool to set its rotation.
-SNAPs to the closest cardinal direction (North, East, South, West) if locked direction is enabled.
+Snaps to the closest cardinal direction (North, East, South, West) if locked direction is enabled.
 *   **Dual-Line Holograms**: Floating text above the NPC's head with support for 2 separate lines or combined multiline text using a custom, invulnerable floating text entity (`asteroid:floating_text`).
 *   **Interactive Behaviors**:
     *   **Fixed**: NPC stands facing a set direction (snapped or manual).